gdsbook/book/notebooks/04_spatial_weights.md

 ```

 These are the starkest contrasts in the map, and result in the most distinctive divisions between adjacent tracts' household incomes.

+## Conclusion

+Spatial weights are central to how we *represent* spatial relationships in mathematical and computational environments.
+At their core, they are a "geo-graph," or a network defined by the geographcial relationships between observations.
+They form kind of a "spatial index," in that they record which observations have a specific geographcial relatinoship.
+Since spatial weights are fundamental to how "proximity" is represented in geographic data science, we will use them again and again throughout the book.

 ## Questions